awsdocs/amazon-transcribe-developer-guide/doc_source/start-med-vocab-stream.md

 + **x\-amzn\-transcribe\-show\-speaker\-label**: To enable diarization, this value must be `true`\.
 + **content\-type**: Don't alter this field; use the content shown in the preceding example\.

-## Identifying speakers in a WebSocket request<a name="vocabulary-websocket"></a>
+## Enabling speaker partitioning in a WebSocket request<a name="vocabulary-websocket"></a>

-To identify speakers in WebSocket streams with the API, use the following format to create a pre\-signed URI to start a WebSocket request and set `vocabulary-name` to the name of the custom vocabulary\.
+To partition speakers in WebSocket streams with the API, use the following format to create a pre\-signed URI to start a WebSocket request and set `vocabulary-name` to the name of the custom vocabulary\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/medical-stream-transcription-websocket